-- Digital agency: Focused on digital marketing strategy, particularly SEO and lead generation.
+- Digital agency: Focuses on digital marketing strategy, particularly SEO and lead generation.

-- Advertising agency: Focused specifically on advertising (digital, TV, radio, print, etc.).
+- Advertising agency: Focuses specifically on advertising (digital, TV, radio, print, etc.).
 It may or may not provide marketing services.

 - PR agency: Offers promotional and content distribution services to maximize brand awareness.

-- SEO agency: Focused on various on-site and search marketing strategies and tactics to increase traffic and lead gen.
+- SEO agency: Focuses on various on-site and search marketing strategies and tactics to increase traffic and lead gen.

 - Social media agency: Specializes in social strategies and, oftentimes, the management of social media accounts.